twist-numerical/matslise/README.md

 - lapack (especially from mkl) does allocate some buffers.
 Because these are never freed this can cause valgrind to suspect memory leaks.
 See  (https://stackoverflow.com/questions/36197527/insight-as-to-why-valgrind-shows-memory-leak-for-intels-mkl-lapacke)

 ## Bibliography
+* **[1]** Baeyens, Toon, and Marnix Van Daele.
+“The Fast and Accurate Computation of Eigenvalues and Eigenfunctions of Time-Independent One-Dimensional Schrödinger Equations.”
+Computer Physics Communications, August 26, 2020, 107568. https://doi.org/10.1016/j.cpc.2020.107568.
-* **[1]** Ledoux, Veerle, and Marnix Van Daele.
+* **[2]** Ledoux, Veerle, and Marnix Van Daele.
 “MATSLISE 2.0 : A Matlab Toolbox for Sturm-Liouville Computations.”
 ACM TRANSACTIONS ON MATHEMATICAL SOFTWARE 42, no. 4 (2016): 18.
-* **[2]** Ixaru, L. Gr.
+* **[3]** Ixaru, L. Gr.
 “New Numerical Method for the Eigenvalue Problem of the 2D Schrödinger Equation.”
 Computer Physics Communications 181 (October 1, 2010): 1738–42. https://doi.org/10.1016/j.cpc.2010.06.031.